-What mix of technology fits your team?
+Finding the best mix of technology for your team

 The number of market research software options has exploded in recent years, from a small set of highly specific applications to broad and ever-growing lists of software tools.
 For example, software review website Capterra lists thousands of products available for the various stages of the market research process.